cosmicjs/angular-company-website/README.md

 ### Route management

 The `Pages` module will sit at the root path: virtually, any URL could be a `page` requested to the CMS.
-If there is no `page` specified (eg: when the user hits the root URL) then the `homepage guard` will get the default page from the `presets`.
+If there is no `page` specified (e.g., when the user hits the root URL), then the `homepage guard` will get the default page from the `presets`.
 If the URL specified doesn't match any known `page` on the CMS, the `http-error interceptor` will intercept the 404 error and redirect accordingly.

 ### Features